Iceland Data Protection and Processing of Personal Data Act (Act No. 90/2018)

 What frameworks does Iceland Data Protection and Processing of Personal Data Act (Act No. 90/2018) map to?

-Iceland Data Protection and Processing of Personal Data Act (Act No. 90/2018) maps to 608 other compliance frameworks.
-The top mapping partners are BS 65000:2014 — Guidance on Organizational Resilience (48% coverage), Albania Law on Protection of Personal Data (Law No. 9887, 2008, amended 2014) (45% coverage), EU Network Code on Cybersecurity for the Electricity Sector (45% coverage).
+Iceland Data Protection and Processing of Personal Data Act (Act No. 90/2018) maps to 634 other compliance frameworks.
+The top mapping partners are EU AI Act (34% coverage), BS 65000:2014 — Guidance on Organizational Resilience (32% coverage), Law 1581 of 2012 - Statutory Framework for the Protection of Personal Data (32% coverage).
 Use our comparison tool to explore control-level mappings between frameworks.

 How do I get started with Iceland Data Protection and Processing of Personal Data Act (Act No. 90/2018) compliance?